 Tax treatment of an LLC

-So at tax time to keep the IRS happy an LLC files Form 1065: Partnership Return of Income.
+So at tax time, to keep the IRS happy, an LLC that chooses to be taxed as a partnership files Form 1065: Partnership Return of Income.
 The annual Form 1065 must also include a Schedule K-1 for each member.
-Schedule K-1 reports the member’s share of LLC income, deduction, and tax credit items.
+Schedule K-1 reports the member’s share of LLC income, deductions, and other items.
 These amounts are then included on the member’s personal tax return.

 If you choose to have your LLC file taxes as a corporation, you must tell the IRS by filing Form 8832: Entity Classification Election.
-At tax time you'll use Form 1120: Corporation Income Tax Return, or the short form, 1120-A.
+At tax time you'll use Form 1120: Corporation Income Tax Return, or 1120S if you choose to be taxed as an S-corporation.

 A rather sticky issue for LLC members is whether they owe self-employment tax on their share of the company's earnings.
 In general, members who are actively engaged in the business must pay this tax.